Russian Roulette (Red Velvet EP): Critical reception

-Billboard's Tamar Herman wrote that the song was "more saccharine than their typical sound" and described the music video as a "bubbly, athletic-themed music video that offered fun times for all as a murderous ode to The Simpsons impish duo Itchy and Scratchy."
-It ranked 6th on Dazed Digital's 20 Best K-pop Tracks of the Year.
+Tamar Herman of Billboard wrote that the song was "more saccharine than their typical sound" and described the music video as a "bubbly, athletic-themed music video that offered fun times for all as a murderous ode to The Simpsons impish duo Itchy and Scratchy."
+It ranked sixth on 20 Best Kpop Tracks of the Year by Dazed Digital.
 Taylor Glasby commented that the video "has a sinister combination of sweetness and threat" and called the song "devilishly satisfying".

 Bradley Stern of PopCrush called the title track a "perky, retro-sounding electro-pop tune" that was expected from most k-pop idols, and praised the black comedy in the song's music video.
 He compared it to the film Jawbreaker and said it's "pretty genius".